The cold and flu virus season has officially hit our little mountain town of Sun Valley Idaho.

 2. Get enough sleep.
-8-9 hours if you can.
+8 hours is my goal.
 If you are feeling something coming on, increase your sleep and rest!

 3. Manage your stress levels.
 Stress creates inflammation which makes the job of the immune system harder.
 Try yoga or meditation to relieve stress.
 Yes, I know you don't think you have time for that yoga or meditation class, but do you have time to be sick? (answer: no).

 4. Exercise.
 Daily if you can, but give yourself a day of rest of you are feeling something coming on.
 Try not to sit for many hours at a time.
 If you have a job that requires you to sit for more than one hour at a time, get up and move at least on the hour.